Sofia Pride

-Sofia Pride Parade is a peaceful march of LGBT people and their relatives and friends, which combines social and political protest with entertainment such as live concerts.
-It takes place every year in the month of June in Bulgaria's capital Sofia since 2008.
+Sofia Pride is an annual peaceful march of LGBT people and their relatives and friends, which combines social and political protest with entertainment such as live concerts.
+It takes place every year in the month of June in Bulgaria's capital Sofia, since 2008.
 The first Sofia Pride parade was held on June 28, 2008, on the same date as the Stonewall riots in New York City that occurred in 1969.

 Same-sex sexual activity became legal on May 1, 1968.
 Between 1968 and the collapse of communism in 1989, no publicly gay movements nor places of social gatherings existed.
 After democracy was established in 1990, several gay bars and clubs opened doors in the capital of Sofia as well as in Varna and Plovdiv.